 Badges can be equipped onto Mario giving him extra abilities, these badges can be obtained by finding them in the environment, buying them from shops, trading star pieces for them or being gifted them by characters from the game.
 Each badge has certain badge points which Mario only has a certain amount he can equip, he can get more BP by leveling up.
 The most rarest badges in the game can change Mario's attire, the W emblem changes his attire to Wario, the L emblem changes his attire to Luigi, and if they're both equipped Mario will wear Waluigi's attire.

 Zess T.'s Food

-Once you buy a replacement contact lens for Zess T. she will let you into the West side of Rougeport, but she also cooks items for you, you can turn items into more useful food items.
-If you give Zess T. the legendary cookbook from Creepy Steeple she will be able to cook two ingredients at the same time for you.
+Once Mario buys a replacement contact lens for Zess T. she will let him into the West side of Rogueport, but she also cooks items for Mario, letting him turn items into more useful food items.
+If he gives Zess T. the legendary cookbook from Creepy Steeple she will be able to cook two ingredients at the same time for you.

-One of Goombella's abilities is Tattle which allows her to show you the enemies HP, defense and attack power.
+One of Goombella's abilities is Tattle which allows her to show the player the enemy's HP, defense and attack power.
 Once she tattles an enemy it goes into her tattle log.
 There are 124 separate enemies in the game which have to be tattled to fill up the Tattle Log.